rubymonolith/nopassword/README.md

 ## Security

 It's paramount to understand how your authentication systems are working so you can assess whether or not the risks they present are worth it.
-Codey is no different; it makes certain trade-offs that you need to assess for your application.
+Magiclink is no different; it makes certain trade-offs that you need to assess for your application.

 ### How it works